 (2) an individual who performs labor or services for a contractor licensed or registered under the provisions of this chapter in connection with the construction, sealing, or repair of a well or boring at the direction and under the personal supervision of a contractor licensed or registered under the provisions of this chapter; or

-(3) a licensed plumber who is repairing submersible pumps or water pipes associated with well water systems if the repair location is within an area where there is no licensed or registered well contractor within 50 miles, and (ii) the licensed plumber complies with all relevant sections of the plumbing code.
+(3) a licensed plumber who is repairing submersible pumps or water pipes associated with well water systems if: (i) the repair location is within an area where there is no licensed or registered well contractor within 50 miles, and (ii) the licensed plumber complies with all relevant sections of the plumbing code.

 At-grade monitoring wells are authorized without variance and may be installed for the purpose of evaluating groundwater conditions or for use as a leak detection device.
 An at-grade monitoring well must be installed in accordance with the rules of the commissioner.
 The at-grade monitoring wells must be installed with an impermeable double locking cap approved by the commissioner and must be labeled monitoring wells.